karpathy/arxiv-sanity-lite/README.md

 All of the database will be stored inside the `data` directory.
 Finally, if you'd like to run your own instance on the interwebs I recommend simply running the above on a [Linode](https://www.linode.com), e.g. I am running this code currently on the smallest "Nanode 1 GB" instance indexing about 30K papers, which costs $5/month.

+Finally, if you'd like to send periodic emails to users about new papers, see the `send_emails.py` script.
+I run this script in a daily cron job.

 #### todos

 - I need a proper requirements.txt and such